 To check the status your application, go to the Grady Careers site and log in.
 Here you may view the status of your resume submission and the current status of the position you have applied to.

 All registered nurses with an associate degree or higher and less than 12 months of in-hospital practice experience as a registered nurse who are hired to a scheduled full-time position are hired as a Nurse Resident.

 The typical orientation focuses on technical skills and department and hospital policies and procedures and varies in length from six weeks or more.

 The focus of the residency program is broader and includes the traditional orientation period plus a focus on transition from the nursing student role to the professional nurse role.

 The goal of a Nurse Residency Program is to provide more support over a longer period.
 This facilitates the successful transition for new graduates from advanced beginners to competent practitioners.
 The program includes professional development and opportunities to meet with leaders throughout the organization

 The Nurse Residency Program incorporates the existing hospital orientation and department orientation but adds content and activities that facilitate the acquisition of skills needed for the role of the professional nurse in addition to the technical and clinical skills, which is the focus of the existing orientation.

 The residency program is spread over the first 12 months of employment to ensure stronger support for transition from the new student role to the practice role.

-During the orientation period you will be expected to work 40 hours a week.
-The first 6 weeks will be Monday-Friday at 8 hours, daily.
+During the orientation period, you will be expected to work 40 hours a week.
+At a minimum, the first 2 weeks will be Monday-Friday for 8 hours each day.

-After the initial orientation and Nurse Residency Program schedule, you will work as much as possible the same schedule as your preceptor and attend weekly and monthly Nurse Resident requirements for a total of no more than 40 hours weekly.
+After the initial orientation and Nurse Residency Program schedule, you will work as much as possible on the same schedule as your preceptor and additional Nurse Resident requirements for a total of no more than 40 hours weekly.